TsungJu/tsungju/README.md

 ### Hi there 👋

+My name is Leonard.
+And I am a AIOT system Backend Engineer.

+Also welcome to visit my blog：https://tsungju.github.io/

 <!--
 **TsungJu/tsungju** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.